5-Hydroxymethylcytosine

 5-Hydroxymethylcytosine (5hmC) is a DNA pyrimidine nitrogen base derived from cytosine.
 It is potentially important in epigenetics, because the hydroxymethyl group on the cytosine can possibly switch a gene on and off.
 It was first seen in bacteriophages in 1952.
 However, in 2009 it was found to be abundant in human and mouse brains, as well as in embryonic stem cells.
 In mammals, it can be generated by oxidation of 5-methylcytosine, a reaction mediated by TET enzymes.
-Its molecular formula is C5H7N3O2.

 Localization

 Every mammalian cell seems to contain 5-Hydroxymethylcytosine, but the levels vary significantly depending on the cell type.
 The highest levels are found in neuronal cells of the central nervous system.
 The amount of hydroxymethylcytosine increases with age, as shown in mouse hippocampus and cerebellum.